ondrej1024/crelay/README.md

 <br>

 ### HTTP API
 An HTTP API is provided to access the server from external clients.
-This API is compatible with the PiRelay Android app.
-Therefore this app can be used on your Android phone to control <i>crelay</i> remotely.
+This API is compatible with the [PiRelay Android app](https://play.google.com/store/apps/details?id=com.jasonfindlay.pirelay).
+Therefore the app can be used on your Android phone to control *crelay* remotely.
-I am considering to add a more universally usable Json format based API in the future.
+I am also considering to add a more universally usable Json format based API in the future.

 - API url:
 <pre><i>ip_address[:port]</i>/gpio</pre>